kojix2/uing/README.md

 - libui libraries are generated using GitHub Actions at [kojix2/libui-ng](https://github.com/kojix2/libui-ng) in the pre-build branch.

 Note:
 This project was developed with the assistance of generative AI.

+In particular, AI is used entirely to create GitHub Actions for taking screenshots and generating complex Examples.

-While kojix2 prefers Vibe Coding, this library is not a product of Vibe Coding. it has been created with a good amount of manual work and human review.
+While kojix2 prefers Vibe Coding, I think this library is not a product of Vibe Coding. it has been created with a good amount of manual work and human review.

 ## Contributing